isontheline/pro.webssh.net/src/docs/documentation/help/howtos/SSH/use-old-special-keys.md

 title: Old Special Keys
 ---

-# How to use "Old Special Keys"
+# How to use "Old Special Keys"?
 So you are an addict of old WebSSH keys used in the past? :scream_cat:

 No problem :bangbang: